This post may contain affiliate links. Please read our disclosure policy.

 Please enable JavaScript in your browser to complete this form.

-If you have been hanging around the blog for a few years now, you’ll know that my chocolate mug cake has been such a hit.
+If you have been hanging around the blog for a few years now, you’ll know that my original chocolate mug cake that started the whole mug cake trend has been a hit.
+I recognize, though, that not everyone is a fan of chocolate.
+If I’m being honest, that’s quite shocking to me but, I aim to please, so if you are a vanilla lover, here is the vanilla mug cake!

 What is a mug cake?